V0r-T3x/Fancygotchi/README.md

 ui.display.rotation = 0 #keep it to 0, don't use it

 main.plugins.fancygotchi.enabled = false
-main.plugins.fancygotchi.theme = ''
+main.plugins.fancygotchi.theme = '' # Keep empty to load the default theme.
 main.plugins.fancygotchi.rotation = 0 #<--- use it
 ```
-- restart the pwnagotchi
+- Restart the pwnagotchi
-- goto inside the web ui plugin page
+- Goto inside the web ui plugin page
-- wait for the automatic restart.
+- Wait for the automatic restart.
-- the pwnagotchi should restart with it new face.
+- The pwnagotchi should restart with it new face.

 ### Update steps:
 ----

 Online update:
 ----
-1-go inside the plugin page in the web UI
+1- Go inside the plugin page in the web UI
-2-check the box 'Online Update'
+2- Check the box 'Online Update'
-3-click on Check fancygotchi update
+3- Click on Check fancygotchi update
-4-this will verify the online update folder to see if this one is a new version.
+4- This will verify the online update folder to see if this one is a new version.
-5-if the new version is detected, it'll ask if you want install the update.
+5- If the new version is detected, it'll ask if you want install the update.
-6-a pop-up will show up when the install is finish (or if it failed...).
+6- A pop-up will show up when the install is finish (or if it failed...).
-7-the pwnagotchi should restart itself.
+7- The pwnagotchi should restart itself.
-8-you need to restart the service manually one time to finish the update. (the UI should be the orginal black and white one)
+8- You need to restart the service manually one time to finish the update. (the UI should be the orginal black and white one)

 After that, if all was successful, the theme should be come back and the update is supposed to be apply.

 Local update:
 ----
-1-create a update folder inside the fancygotchi folder.
+1- Create a update folder inside the fancygotchi folder.
-2-download the fancygotchi-main-20XX-XX-X.zip.
+2- Download the fancygotchi-main-20XX-XX-X.zip.
-3-unzip this zip inside the .../fancygotchi/update/ folder. (this should give this path .../fancygotchi/update/fancygotchi-main/...
+3- Unzip this zip inside the .../fancygotchi/update/ folder. (this should give this path .../fancygotchi/update/fancygotchi-main/...
-4-go inside the plugin page in the web UI.
+4- Goinside the plugin page in the web UI.
-5-click on Check fancygotchi update
+5- Click on Check fancygotchi update
-6-this will verify the local update folder to see if this one is a new version.
+6- This will verify the local update folder to see if this one is a new version.
-7-if the new version is detected, it'll ask if you want install the update.
+7- If the new version is detected, it'll ask if you want install the update.
-8-a pop-up will show up when the install is finish (or if it failed...).
+8- A pop-up will show up when the install is finish (or if it failed...).
-9-the pwnagotchi should restart itself.
+9- The pwnagotchi should restart itself.
-10-you need to restart the service manually one time to finish the update. (the UI should be the orginal black and white one)
+10- You need to restart the service manually one time to finish the update. (the UI should be the orginal black and white one)

 After that, if all was successful, the theme should be come back and the update is supposed to be apply.